NONPARTISAN · SOURCED FROM CONGRESS.GOV, OPENFEC, SENATE & HOUSE CLERKS · UPDATED REGULARLY

 In the news

-Trump Signs Law Giving Human Trafficking Survivors A Path To Clear Records - Yahoo
+Trump Signs Law Giving Human Trafficking Survivors A Path To Clear Records - Dallas Express

 Pool Reports of January 20, 2026 - The American Presidency Project